ppy/osu-wiki/wiki/Tournaments/LGA/2024/en.md

    - Hard Rock: 2 beatmaps
    - Double Time: 3 beatmaps
 4. Players will participate in an osu!(lazer) playlist lobby, which can be completed anywhere from Sunday, July 7 19:00 UTC to Sunday, July 14 19:00 UTC.
-   - The playlist to be played is titled `Lazer Grand Arena - Qualifiers`, hosted by [LeoFLT](https://osu.ppy.sh/users/3668779).
+   - The playlist to be played is titled `Lazer Grand Arena - Qualifiers`, hosted by ::LeoFLT::{ user-id=3668779 }.
    - *Notice: the playlist **closes** on July 14, 19:00 UTC, at which point no new scores will be allowed.
 No exceptions will be made.*
 5. Players will have 22 tries to use across the 11 playlist entries, with no restrictions on the order of play or amount of tries per individual item.
 6. To be eligible for seeding, every player must submit *at least* one score for every beatmap listed.